-- New or reconstructed oil-fired boilers that combust only oil that contains no more than 0.50 weight percent sulfur or a mixture of 0.50 weight percent sulfur oil with other fuel not subject to a PM emission limit under this subpart and that do not use a post-combustion technology (except a wet scrubber) to reduce PM or sulfur dioxide emissions, are not subject to the PM emission limit in Table 1 of 40 CFR 63 Subpart JJJJJJ, providing the type of fuel combusted is monitored on a monthly basis and records are kept.
-If a new type of fuel or fuel mixture that does not met the requirements of the paragraph is intended to be used, a performance test must be conducted within 60 days of burning the new fuel. [§63.11210(e)] - Compliance with CO emission limits requires CO CEMS or CO stack testing and an oxygen monitoring system.
-Coal fired boilers larger than 10 MMBtu/hr have an Emission Limit for CO. - Boilers that use a Continuous Emission Monitoring System (CEMS) for CO are exempt from the initial CO performance testing in Table 4 to 40 CFR 63 Subpart JJJJJJ and the oxygen concentration operating limit requirement specified in Table 3, 40 CFR 63 Subpart JJJJJJJ [§63.11212(b)]. - Continuous compliance is achieved through monitoring data and performing subsequent fuel analysis or performance (stack tests) as required.
+- New or reconstructed oil-fired boilers that combust only ultra-low-sulfur liquid fuel [a distillate oil that has less than or equal to 15 parts per million (ppm) sulfur], are not subject to the PM emission limits providing the type of fuel combusted is monitored and recorded on a monthly basis.
+If intending to burn a fuel other than ultra-low-sulfur liquid fuel or gaseous fuels, a performance test must be performed within 60 days of burning the new fuel [§63.11210(f)]. - Compliance with CO emission limits requires CO CEMS or CO stack testing and an oxygen monitoring system.
+Coal fired boilers larger than 10 MMBtu/hr have an Emission Limit for CO.

+- Boilers that use a Continuous Emission Monitoring System (CEMS) for CO are exempt from the initial CO performance testing in Table 4 to 40 CFR 63 Subpart JJJJJJ and the oxygen concentration operating limit requirement specified in Table 3, 40 CFR 63 Subpart JJJJJJJ [§63.11212(b)]. - Continuous compliance is achieved through monitoring data and performing subsequent fuel analysis or stack tests as required.

-3.6.2 Task 1: Determine Applicable Numerical Emission Limits for the Boiler
+3.6.2 Task 1: Determine Applicable Numerical Emission Standards for the Boiler

 Emission Limits are broken down by fuel subcategory, the size of the boiler, and whether or not the boiler is new or existing.
 Emission Limits are found in Table 1 of 40 CFR 63 Subpart JJJJJJ (they are also provided in Table 3-6, Emission Limits for Area Source Boilers, below).
-Convert emissions concentration to lb/MMBtu emission rates using Method 19 F-factor methodology at 40 CFR Part 60 Appendix A-7.